-He is a member of the Institute of Hospitality, UK (formerly HCIMA) and of the Royal Society of Health, London.
+Mr. Samarawickrama is a member of the Institute of Hospitality, UK (formerly HCIMA) and of the Royal Society of Health, London.
 He has many years of experience in the trade, having specialised in Hotel designs and development, he has been responsible for the careful planning and execution of Amaya Resorts & Spas refurbishment and rehabilitation programs.

-N. J. DE S. DEVA-ADITYA
+N. J. DE S. DEVA-ADITYA \\

-Mr. Deva-Aditya was the First Asian MP elected to Conservative Party in the House of Commons and Bachelor Technology (Honours) Upper Second, Aeronautical Engineering and Design, Research Fellow, University of Louhborough, Graduate of the Royal Aeronautical Society and Institute of Mechanical Engineers and he holds directorships in six companies.
+Mr. Deva-Aditya was the First Asian MP elected to Conservative Party in the House of Commons and Bachelor Technology (Honours) Upper Second, Aeronautical Engineering and Design, Research Fellow, University of Loughborough, Graduate of the Royal Aeronautical Society and Institute of Mechanical Engineers and he holds directorships in six companies.

-S. C. GANEGODA
+S. C. GANEGODA \

-Mr. Ganegoda rejoined Hayleys in March 2007.
+Mr. Ganegoda rejoined Hayleys Group in March 2007.
 Appointed to the Group Management Committee in 2007.
 Appointed to the Board in September 2009.
 Fellow Member of Institute of Chartered Accountants of Sri Lanka and Member of Institute of Certified Management Accountants of Australia.

-Holds an MBA from the Postgraduate Institute of Management, University of Sri Jayewardenepura.
+Mr. Ganegoda holds an MBA from the Postgraduate Institute of Management, University of Sri Jayewardenepura.
 Worked for Hayleys Group between 1987 and 2002, ultimately as an Executive Director.
 Subsequently, held several senior management positions in large private sector entities in Sri Lanka and overseas.
-Has responsibility for the Strategic Business Development Unit and the Fentons Group.
+Has responsibility for the Strategic Business Development Unit.

-S. J. WIJESINGHE
+S. J. WIJESINGHE \

-Mr. Wijesinghe joined the Group in 2008 and was appointed to the Group Management Committee in 2011.
-Currently serves as Managing Director of Travels, Aviation & Projects and Alufab PLC and Executive Director of S&T Interiors (Pvt) Ltd. He holds an MBA from the University of Leicester (UK) and is a Member of the Chartered Institute of Marketing (UK).
+Mr. Wijesinghe joined the Hayleys Group in 2008, was appointed to the Board in 2010 and to the Group Management Committee in 2011.
+Currently serves as a Director of Travels, Aviation & Projects, Unisyst Engineering PLC, S&T Interiors (Pvt) Ltd, Amaya PLC and also serves as a Director of Sri Lankan Airlines Limited and Sri Lankan Catering Limited.

+Mr. Wijesinghe holds an MBA from the University of Leicester (UK) and is a Member of the Chartered Institute of Marketing (UK).
 Holds over 30 years' experience in the Aviation industry.
-Prior to joining Hayleys, held several senior positions at SriLankan Airlines including management positions in Europe, Middle East, the Far East and the Head Office in Colombo and was also a member of the Group Senior Management Team of the Airline.
-Possesses over 5 years'
+Prior to joining Hayleys, held several senior positions at Sri Lankan Airlines including management positions in Europe, Middle East, the Far East and the Head Office in

+Colombo and was also a member of the Group Senior Management Team of the Airline.
+Possesses over 5 years' senior management experience in the Hotel industry.